 Michelle Tattenbaum directs extensively in New York City and regionally.
 Most recently, she directed the world premiere of Student Body by Frank Winters at the Flea Theater.
-She directed the New York premiere of of the musical Nobody Loves You by Itamar Moses and Gaby Alter at Second Stage in the summer of 2013 after directing the show's world premiere at the Old Globe Theatre (Craig Noel Award nomination for Best Director of a Musical).
+She directed the New York premiere of the musical Nobody Loves You by Itamar Moses and Gaby Alter at Second Stage Theatre after directing the show's world premiere at the Old Globe Theatre (Craig Noel Award nomination for Best Director of a Musical).
 Other projects with Itamar Moses include directing his play Fucked at the Flea Theater, following up on her twice-extended production of Moses's Love/Stories (Or, But You Will Get Used To It) also at the Flea.
-In the 2006-2007 theater season, she directed and co-produced The Sublet Experiment, a site-specific, touring production that played to sold-out crowds in New York City for over six months.
+She directed and co-produced The Sublet Experiment, a site-specific, touring production that played to sold-out crowds in New York City for over six months.